-From a hip, modern boutique to a classic comfortable hotel to unique canal boat rentals, you have plenty of lodging options when you are choosing a place to stay during your next trip to Amsterdam!
+From a hip, modern boutique to a classic comfortable hotel to one-of-a-kind canal boat rentals, here are our top picks of where to stay in Amsterdam.

 Where to Stay in Amsterdam, The Netherlands

 So far in my TRAVEL BLISS: AMSTERDAM series, I’ve shown you a glimpse of how much you can do, visit, and see within 48 HOURS IN AMSTERDAM, and we’ve also taken a gastronomic tour through a few classic Dutch foods and some Amsterdam restaurants, cafés, and bars in my WHAT TO EAT & DRINK IN AMSTERDAM post.